~Disclaimer~

 Roget had waaaay too much free time.

-If I had a ten dollars for every car accident I’ve ever been in, I still couldn’t pay my insurance.
+If I had a ten dollars for every car accident I’ve ever been in, I still couldn’t pay my insurance, to learn how to to get a proper compensation, check here with his fresno car injury lawyer.

 I hated him, but he said I couldn’t judge him unless I walked a mile in his shoes.
 So I beat him up and took his shoes.